Frequently asked questions

 Is it possible to have multiple faculty members on a single proposal?

-Each proposal should be submitted by a single faculty member, who will also supervise the student or post-doc who is to be funded by the award.
-Other members of the research team can and should be mentioned in the proposal.
+Each proposal application should be submitted by a single faculty member, who will serve as the Primary PI.
+One co-PI per proposal can be included in the application form.
+ARA defines a co-PI as an individual equally accountable for research performance and management of funding.
+Formal co-PI’s must be a full-time faculty/permanent researcher and meet ARA eligibility requirements.
+Other members of the research team can and should be mentioned within the proposal.

 Is it possible for one faculty member to be on multiple grants?

 Principle Investigators can only submit one proposal at each deadline.
-When submitting your proposal, you can choose to apply to up to two CFPs.
+A Primary PI can be listed as a co-PI on an additional proposal, but must withdraw if the other proposal is selected.
 It’s also possible that another CFP may decide to fund your research, if it meets the scope of that CFP.
-Please follow the instructions when you are submitting your proposal.

 A proposed cash budget is generally expected to support one to two graduate students (or a post-doctoral researcher) for one year, plus some conference travel and equipment.
-The budget should include a list of expected costs specified in USD, and should not include administrative overhead costs.
+The budget should include a list of expected costs specified in USD and is not required to include administrative overhead costs.
 The final award amount will be determined by the awards panel.
 Please refer to the CFP for specific budget guidelines.

 Additionally, proposals may include a request for AWS Promotional Credits1.
 Proposals should include the requested amount, a short justification, a list of AWS products and any AWS Public Datasets to be used in the proposed research.
 The final amount of free AWS Promotional Credits will be determined by the awards panel.